shayansss/shayansss.github.io/_pages/research.md

 ## Unofficial summary

+**Introduction**

+## Introduction

-**Introduction.** It has been experimentally proposed that the discrete phases of articular cartilage (AC), along with different subchondral bone (SB) tissues, known as the bone-cartilage unit (BCU), are biomechanically altered during osteoarthritis (OA) degeneration.
+It has been experimentally proposed that the discrete phases of articular cartilage (AC), along with different subchondral bone (SB) tissues, known as the bone-cartilage unit (BCU), are biomechanically altered during osteoarthritis (OA) degeneration.
 However, a validated computational framework capturing all of the dominant changes in multiphasic parameters has not yet been developed.
 This study proposed a new validated finite element (FE) BCU model, which is a combination of several well-established nonlinear, depth-dependent (heterogeneous), fibril-reinforced (anisotropic), swelling (with pre-stress) models in order to simulate all the dominant multiphasic variations in BCUs.
 Accordingly, the material and geometrical variations in non-advanced OA were simulated via the computational implementation of unconfined compression (UC) and indentation compression tests.
 Therefore, it was hypothesized that such a multiphasic degeneration simulation can provide a considerably better understanding of BCU OA.

 #### Methodology
 While the poroelastic constitutive equations were utilized for SBs, AC was modeled multiphysically, as follows: